Logotyp Jordbruksverket

 You can apply to register a fruit or berry variety via our E-service.
 There is no application fee for registration of a fruit or berry variety.
 Neither is there any annual fee for extension of the registration period.
 The registration is valid for 30 years.

-You should enclose a preliminary description of the variety as a basis for the DUS examination with your application.
+You should attach a preliminary description of the variety as a basis for the DUS examination with your application.
 You can use either CPVO’s or UPOV’s questionnaire.

 Technical examination of varieties with an official description